Jonsnow-olah/Jonsnow-olah/README.md

 - 👋 Hi, I’m Israel
 - 🌱 I’m a full-stack Javascript( 2 years experience) and PHP developer( 4 years experience) currently exploringn opportunities in the web3 space.
 - ⚔️ My favorite series is Game of Thrones and I am a fan of Jon Snow as a character, so don't be surprised if you see Jon Snow everywhere, which of course you have been seeing 😅
-- ☃️ you might be wondering why I have a regulated NFT as a PFP, well that's because I am currently exploring opportunities in the web3 space as well.
+- ☃️ you might be wondering why I have a regulated NFT as a PFP, well that's because I am currently exploring opportunities in the web3 space like i said earlier.
 - 👀 I love coding because I love solving complex problems and building stuff that people can use and wow at.
 - 🤩 Oh and I also love making people laugh, trust me, I am not much of a comedian, but I have a telegram channel dedicated to only memes, just search for jonsnowmemes on telegram and have a nice day😂😂
 - 💞️ I’m looking to collaborate on just anything available because I have tons of free time on my end at the moment.